The Beat I Seek:

 Joboxers stormed the UK charts in the early ‘80s.
 Their single Boxerbeat reached No.3 while their next hit: Just Got Lucky hit No.6 plus the US top 30 and featured in the movies: ‘The 40 Year Old Virgin’,and ‘Just my Luck’ with Lindsay Lohan.
 The boxer Frank Bruno appeared in the video to their next hit Johnny Friendly and the band set off touring the US and Australasia.

-Their RCA Records album ‘Like Gangbusters’ captures the cream of their live act and has now been released in expanded form on the brand new label: Hot Shot Records.
+Their RCA Records studio album ‘Like Gangbusters’ captures the cream of the songs from their live act and has now been released in expanded form on Hot Shot Records.

 The JoBOXERS Guestbook